Home Remedies For Getting Rid of Fleas on Dogs — Naturally

 Dip your dog’s comb in fresh lime or lemon juice and make multiple passes through their coat.
 (If your dog has a short or slick coat, you can also use a cloth dipped in the juice instead of a comb.)
 Another option is to dilute lemon juice with water (use a 1:2 ratio) and add a splash of pet shampoo.

 Dilute two to three drops of oil in one to three tablespoons of water and apply a few drops to your pet’s existing collar or to a bandana.
 (You’ll need to reapply this mixture regularly.
 See Barbara Fougère’s book, The Pet Lover’s Guide to Natural Healing for Dogs and Cats, for more detailed instructions.)
-Lavender or cedar oil naturally repels fleas, but be sure to test them with your dog before using them on anything that that goes around their neck.
+Lavender or cedar oil naturally repels fleas, but be sure to test them with your dog before using them on anything that goes around their neck.
+“Some essential oils have flea and tick-repellent qualities (such as cedar) — other essential oils are toxic to pets,” Dr. Kangas says.
+It’s important to talk to your vet.

 How to Get Rid of Fleas in Your Home and Yard